ministryofjustice/hmpps-integration-api/docs/adr/0006-url-encode-path-parameters.md

 ## Context

 Users must be able to search the system for nominals on Police National Computer (PNC) ID.
 PNC ID is a unique person identifier.
-RESTful API design convention is that path parameters are used to identify a specific resource or resources.
+RESTful API design convention would typically state that that path parameters are used to identify a specific resource or resources.
 However, passing PNC IDs into our API as path parameters is problematised by the fact that PNC IDs contain a forward slash (e.g., 12/345345B) which is the URO standard path delimiter.